Urbanizacion Las Ramblas is a development that has been created in stages. We are now in the middle of the community - close to the golf clubhouse.

-The other airport is in Murcia (San Javier) - a 25 minute drive away.
+The other airport is in Murcia - also about a 50 minute drive away.
 No connection from here to Copenhagen, but Easy Jet connects from London Gatwick, and Ryanair from London Gatwick.

 Flight time from Copenhagen is 3 hours and 15 minutes.
 From London it takes around 1 hour and 45 minutes.

-Easiest way is by car, and there are multiple low cost car hire companies in the airports.
+Easiest way is by car, and there are multiple car hire companies in the airports.
 Google the airport plus carhire and see what pops up.

-During the winter months, early spring and late autumn the hire prices are low - sometimes very low.
+During the winter months, early spring and late autumn the hire prices are lower - sometimes very low.
 The closer you get to the summer holiday season the more expensive it gets.
-Juli, August and part of September is not cheap. be aware of the "tricks" the car hire companies try to play on you (and some of them can't be avoided) like fuel charges and extra insurance charges.
-More than often the extra charges amounts to more than the actual car hire, so be aware.
+Juli, August and part of September is not cheap. do be aware of the "tricks" the car hire companies try to play on you (and some of them can't be avoided) like fuel charges and extra insurance charges.
+More than often the extra charges amounts to more than the actual car hire, so be on guard.

 Within walking distance is the very popular bar and restaurant area La Fuente.
-It takes around 8 minutes easy walking to get there.
+It takes around 20-25 minutes easy walking along the canal to get there.

 The nearest beaches is 3,9KM away.
-There are normally OK car parking possibilities by the beaches, but once we get some bikes we think that it will take us around 15 minutes on these to get there.
-Maybe an electric bike would be nice once it gets real hot?
+There are normally OK car parking possibilities right by the beaches.
+For the young and fit persons, it will take you around 15 minutes on a pushbike.

 Spain is devided into regions - each with their own local government.
 We belong to Alicante on the East coast, but we are very close indeed to the Murcia region.